yassereid/AQAL-app-demo/README.md

 ## 📖 About
 Aqal is a powerful property management app designed to simplify rent payments and tenant interactions.
 Tenants can easily pay their monthly rent, submit maintenance requests, and receive real-time updates and notifications.
 Stay informed and manage your rental experience effortlessly with Aqal!

-## 🚀 App Store & Play Store Status
+## 🚀 App Store Status
 - ✅ Submitted for review
-- ⏳ Waiting for approval
-- 📢 Release coming soon!
+- 📢 Released Now!

 ## 📥 Download APK
 [Download](https://play.google.com/store/apps/details?id=com.aqalmanagment.app)